Jan Łukasiewicz: Work

 A number of axiomatizations of classical propositional logic are due to Łukasiewicz.
 A particularly elegant axiomatization features a mere three axioms and is still invoked to the present day.
 He was a pioneer investigator of multi-valued logics; his three-valued propositional calculus, introduced in 1917, was the first explicitly axiomatized non-classical logical calculus.
 He wrote on the philosophy of science, and his approach to the making of scientific theories was similar to the thinking of Karl Popper.

 Łukasiewicz invented the Polish notation (named after his nationality) for the logical connectives around 1920.
-There is a quotation from his paper, Remarks on Nicod's Axiom and on "Generalizing Deduction", page 180;
+A quotation from a paper by Jan Łukasiewicz in 1931 states how the notation was invented:

-The reference cited by Łukasiewicz above is apparently a lithographed report in Polish.
-The referring paper by Łukasiewicz Remarks on Nicod's Axiom and on "Generalizing Deduction", originally published in Polish in 1931, was later reviewed by H. A. Pogorzelski in the Journal of Symbolic Logic in 1965.
+The reference cited by Łukasiewicz, i.e., Łukasiewicz (1), is apparently a lithographed report in Polish.
+The referring paper by Łukasiewicz was reviewed by Henry A. Pogorzelski in the Journal of Symbolic Logic in 1965.

 In Łukasiewicz's 1951 book, Aristotle's Syllogistic from the Standpoint of Modern Formal Logic, he mentions that the principle of his notation was to write the functors before the arguments to avoid brackets (i.e., parentheses) and that he had employed his notation in his logical papers since 1929.
 He then goes on to cite, as an example, a 1930 paper he wrote with Alfred Tarski on the sentential calculus.

 This notation is the root of the idea of the recursive stack, a last-in, first-out computer memory store proposed by several researchers including Turing, Bauer and Hamblin, and first implemented in 1957.
 In 1960, Łukasiewicz's notation concepts and stacks were used as the basis of the Burroughs B5000 computer designed by Robert S. Barton and his team at Burroughs Corporation in Pasadena, California.
 The concepts also led to the design of the English Electric multi-programmed KDF9 computer system of 1963, which had two such hardware register stacks.
-A similar concept underlies the reverse Polish notation (RPN, a postfix notation) of the Friden EC-130 calculator and its successors, many Hewlett Packard calculators, the Lisp and Forth programming languages, and the PostScript page description language.
+A similar concept underlies the reverse Polish notation (RPN, a postfix notation) of the Friden EC-130 calculator and its successors, many Hewlett-Packard calculators, the Lisp and Forth programming languages, and the PostScript page description language.

 Recognition

-In 2008 the Polish Information Processing Society established the Jan Łukasiewicz Award, to be presented to the most innovative Polish IT companies.
+In 2008, the Polish Information Processing Society established the Jan Łukasiewicz Award, to be presented to the most innovative Polish IT companies.

 From 1999 to 2004, the Department of Computer Science building at UCD was called the Łukasiewicz Building, until all campus buildings were renamed after the disciplines they housed.

-His model of 3-valued logic allowed for formulating Kleene's ternary logic and a meta-model of empiricism, mathematics and logic, i.e. senary logic.
+His model of three-valued logic allowed for formulating Kleene's ternary logic and a meta-model of empiricism, mathematics and logic, i.e. senary logic.